LuLGuy9999/Mehrspieler-Kiste-iQue-Multyplayer-Box-Replacment-/README.md

 # Mehrspieler-Kiste-iQue-Multyplayer-Box-Replacment-
-An iQue Multyplayer Box replacment called Mehrspieler Kiste if you are skilled in 3d printing you can help us reverse engenier the iQue Main Conector stuff that is gonna be on the board
+An iQue Multyplayer Box replacment called Mehrspieler Kiste if you are skilled in 3d printing you can help us reverse engenier the iQue Main Conector. eventualy what is gonna be containd on the board
 3X N64 Controler Ports,
 S-Video output,
 RGB (RCA/BNC)(MOD),